farcasterxyz/contracts/docs/docs.md

 ### Administration

-The Key Manager `owner` can set the USD fee per key, set the vault address, and withdraw accrued fees to the vault address.
-The owner may also pause and unpause the contract, disabling/enabling adding keys to the Key Registry.
+The Key Gateway owner may can pause and unpause the contract, disabling/enabling adding keys to the Key Registry.

 ### Upgradeability